dhis2/dhis2-docs/src/developer/web-api/organisation-unit-profile.md

 /api/organisationUnitProfile
 ```

-A single organisation unit profile can be created in applies to all organisation units.
+A single organisation unit profile can be created and applies to all organisation units.

 The information part of the organisation unit profile includes: